February price index in HCM City up 0.5 percent

-HCM City (VNA) – The Consumer Price Index (CPI) in Ho Chi Minh City increased by 0.5 percent on a monthly basis in February, the municipal Statistics Office said on February 28.
+The Consumer Price Index (CPI) in Ho Chi Minh City increased by 0.5 percent on a monthly basis in February.

 Among 11 categories in the commodity basket, nine saw price increases from January.
-The biggest increase (0.97 percent) was seen in the group of cultural, entertainment and tourism products, followed by transport with a 0.61 percent rise.
-The price index of the group of housing, electricity, water, fuel and construction materials went up by 0.57 percent.
+The biggest increase (0.97 percent) was seen in the group of cultural, entertainment and tourism products.

 Meanwhile, post and telecom prices were down by 0.16 percent, and education goods stayed stable in the month.